 Annual trainings planning

-Once the training needs have been defined, the Annual Training Plan is generated by defining suitable training measures. <, <, Department Heads determine the training requirements for each training group and based on the employee's field of activity each year and define the learning objectives and training content.
+Once the training needs have been defined, the Annual Training Plan is generated by defining suitable training measures. e.g., Quality Management Director, e.g., Training QA Specialist, Department Heads determine the training requirements for each training group and based on the employee's field of activity each year and define the learning objectives and training content.

-< prepares annually < and < drafts according to < Form and < Form respectively.
+e.g., Training QA Specialist prepares annually Training Matrix and Annual Training Plan drafts according to Training Matrix Form and Annual Training Plan Form respectively.

-<, Department Heads review proposed < and <.
+e.g., Quality Management Director, Department Heads review proposed Training Matrix and Annual Training Plan.

-< approves proposed < and <.
+e.g., CEO approves proposed Training Matrix and Annual Training Plan.

 Job Description

-Each employee within < must have a Job Description (JD).
+Each employee within Organisation Name must have a Job Description (JD).
 Job Descriptions describe the requirements for the qualifications of the employees to be able to fill the corresponding position.
-A Job Description is based on the Role(s) assigned to the employee in accordance with <’s Role concept and completes the defined Role with specific tasks and responsibilities of the respective employee.
+A Job Description is based on the Role(s) assigned to the employee in accordance with Organisation Name’s Role concept and completes the defined Role with specific tasks and responsibilities of the respective employee.

 Job Descriptions shall include but are not limited to: